abujaber44/Coding-Bootcamps/README.md

 ## Usage:

-Upon launching the application, the user will be able view the list of Coding Bootcamps and create new reviews.
+Upon launching the application, the user will be able to view the list of Coding Bootcamps and create new reviews.

 ## License: